 In Front of Mirror

 - Stand in front of the mirror with both arms by your side and look closely at both of your breasts

 - Look for changes in size, color or texture (these may be signs of inflammatory Breast Cancer).

-- Look for any changes in contour of each breast, a swelling, a dimpling of skin or changes in the nipple.
-Then rest palm on hips and press firmly to flex your chest muscles.
+- Look for any changes in the contour of each breast, a swelling or a dimpling of skin or changes in the nipple.
+Then rest a palm on hips and press firmly to flex your chest muscles.
 Left and right breasts will not exactly match – few women’s breasts do.

 - Pay attention to any change (lumps, bumpy texture.
 Tenderness)